 She travels throughout the world teaching and performing contact and other improvised dance work at festivals, schools, and art centers, working with many favorite dance partners and performance makers including Ray Chung, Karen Nelson, Andrew Harwood, Julyen Hamilton, and musician Mike Vargas.

 In 1975, she cofounded Contact Quarterly, a vehicle for moving ideas, an international dance and improvisation journal, which she continues to coedit and produce with Lisa Nelson, as well as codirecting Contact Editions which produces and distributes nonperiodical new dance literature.
 Her first book, Caught Falling: The Confluence of Contact Improvisation, Nancy Stark Smith, and Other Moving Ideas, with David Koteen, came out in 2008.
-Her writings also appear in the book, Taken By Surprise: A Dance Improvisation Reader, published by Wesleyan University Press.
-Her work is also examined in Melinda's Buckwalter's new book, Composing While Dancing: An Improviser's Companion.
+Her writings appear in the book, Taken By Surprise: A Dance Improvisation Reader, published by Wesleyan University Press.
+Her work is examined in Melinda's Buckwalter's book, Composing While Dancing: An Improviser's Companion, and Kent DeSpain's, Landscape of the Now: A Topography of Movement Improvisation.

 The film, The Poetics of Touch, is a portrait of Nancy Stark Smith and Contact Improvisation, shot at Casina Settarte by Sara Pozzoli and Germana Siciliani.
 She is also interviewed about the Underscore in the video, An Emergent Underscore, produced by Marlon Barrios Solano.